NOTES AGAINST DIFFERENCE

 8 Anonymous.
 From a page on Brigitte's fridge, Harare.

-This text was originally published in an artist's book that accompanied my exhibition distance of distinct vision/ point éloigné de vision claire at the Western Front Gallery in November 1992.
+This text was originally published in an artist's book that accompanied my exhibition distance of distinct vision/ point éloigné de vision claire at the Western Front Gallery in November 1992, curated by Brice Canyon.
 It was revised for publication in Parallélogramme with Monika Kin Gagnon.
 The exhibition and artist's book were designed and produced in English and French to patronise the official bilingual policy of Canada.

 Studies for Notes Against Difference were initiated while I was in Harare, 1989-1992.
 It was written there for the context of the contemporary arts in Canada and North America.
 This context can be referred to as “western” or “eurocentric” when in need of a general term to describe this positioning.
 My research outside of North America, particularly in Zimbabwe and Hong Kong/China, have alternative problems which are not necessarily dissimilar in issue but in degrees and context which include power relations in individual and world politics and economics.
 I see these degrees and contexts as related to the legacy of racism, cultural appropriation and imperialism that maintains the imbalance of world resources.